 If you list the opposites of the above form errors you get the start of a pretty good list of things you should do during exercise:

-Somewhat ironically, when you focus on these things instead of the numbers the numbers become more meaningful.
+When you focus on these things instead of the numbers those numbers actually become more meaningful.
 When you go up in reps or time despite doing your best to inroad as efficiently as possible you will know it’s because you have gotten stronger.
 Don’t think of the upper repetition count or time under load numbers as goals; think of them as guides for keeping the resistance high enough to allow you to achieve momentary muscular failure within a reasonable time frame.

 To put it as simply as possible, the high intensity mindset involves focusing on your muscles, not the numbers.
-Don’t think of exercise as using your muscles to do something to the weights – think of it as using the weights to do something to your muscles.
+Don’t think of exercise as something you do to the weights with your muscles – think of it as something you do to your muscles with the weights.